catherineliuchina/xencert/docs/xenserver-xencert-guide.md

 If it is a block operation:
 1. Choose noOfPaths paths randomly from the passed in list of IP addresses.
-2. Block the chosen paths using iptables command:
+2. Block the chosen paths using firewall-cmd command:
 ```
-iptables –A INPUT –s ip –j DROP
+firewall-cmd --add-rich-rule='rule family="ipv4" source address="ip" reject'
 ```
 3. Write a comma-separated list of blocked IPs to stdout
-If it is an unblock operation, then just unblock the passed in list of IP addresses using iptables command:
+If it is an unblock operation, then just unblock the passed in list of IP addresses using firewall-cmd command:
 ```
-iptables –D INPUT –s ip –j DROP
+firewall-cmd --remove-rich-rule='rule family="ipv4" source address="ip" reject'
 ```
 In both the cases, set the ‘/xencert/block-unblock-over’ entry in XenStore to ‘1’ and exit.